jorop/landscaping-docs/docs/settings.md

 > The World Partition Max Landscape Size defaults to `8192`.
 > Tip: you can type aritmetic operation into the input box like `8192*2` or `8192/2`

+## Projection

+EPSG code of target CRS to use when importing height data.
+E.g. 3395 for Mercator WGS84.
+Defaults to appropriate UTM CRS, when set to 0.
+Defaults to CRS of input data when set to -1

+> IMPORTANT: only easting/northing CRS with unit meter will work.
+> Uncommon or special purpose CRS will break Shapefile support due to missing transformations.

 ![Landscaping Settings](_media/ue5_landscaping_settings.jpg)